volcano-sh/volcano/docs/design/job-api.md

     // TerminateJobAction if this action is set, the whole job wil be terminated
     // and can not be resumed: all Pod of Job will be evicted, and no Pod will be recreated.
     TerminateJobAction Action = "TerminateJob"
+    // CompleteJobAction if this action is set, the unfinished pods will be killed, job completed.
+    CompleteJobAction Action = "CompleteJob"

     // ResumeJobAction is the action to resume an aborted job.
     ResumeJobAction Action = "ResumeJob"